tremo123/Ogar-unlimited/Newfeatures.md

 15. randomEjectedMassColor: 1 = on, 0 = off
 16. liveConsole: 1 = on, 0 = off.
 Where you can see all stats easily
 17. restartmin: Time in minutes till server restarts (if 0, it is off)
+18. anounceDelay: delay for highscore announcement
+19. AnounceDuration: duration of announcement

 ## OP